openzipkin/zipkin-js/packages/zipkin/README.md

 const ctxImpl = new CLSContext(); // if you want to use CLS const xtxImpl = new zipkin.ExplicitContext(); // Alternative; if you want to pass around the context manually

-const tracer = new zipkin.Tracer({
+// Tracer will be a one to many relationship with instrumentation that use it (like express) const tracer = new zipkin.Tracer({
   ctxImpl,
   recorder: new zipkin.ConsoleRecorder(), // For easy debugging.
 You probably want to use an actual implementation, like Kafka or Scribe.